hackmdio/migration-to-0.5.0/README.md

 1. Stop your server.
 2. **Backup your DB**.
 3. Install node (at least 4.2), and run `npm install`.
-4. Copy `config.json.example` to `config.json`.
-5. Change the db configs in `config.json`, [see more here](http://sequelize.readthedocs.io/en/latest/api/sequelize/).
+4. Change the db configs in `config.json`, [see more here](http://sequelize.readthedocs.io/en/latest/api/sequelize/).
-6. Run the `app.js` as you need (in most case `node app.js` is enough), remember to keep the logs.
+5. Run the `app.js` as you need (in most case `node app.js` is enough), remember to keep the logs.
-7. Wait for migration, will take more time if you have large amount of data. (if migration on Revisions table is slow, it might lacking of primary key on field `id`)
+6. Wait for migration, will take more time if you have large amount of data. (if migration on Revisions table is slow, it might lacking of primary key on field `id`)
-8. Complete!
+7. Complete!